 If your muscles are sore and you are looking for a way to unwind and relax – massage might be the best choice.
 You should also visit your massage therapist if the root of your pain is muscular in nature; if you overworked a muscle or if you have a spasm.

 But in case your pain is caused by poor posture, a strained ligament or different kind of an injury, a chiropractor can solve the problem by re-aligning.
 Your doctor will make sure you are set up in the long-run by showing you a series of exercises that you can do at home in order to prevent another injury and to strengthen your muscles.

 The best things come in pairs

 Both of the treatments can be highly beneficial on their own, but they go well together too!
 While massage therapy can help loosen up the muscles prior to, or after the chiropractic adjustment, a back adjustment can last longer when your muscles are relaxed after a massage.

 That’s why massage therapist and chiropractors work so well together providing you with the best possible outcome.
 If you are still having trouble deciding, the Kula Health team is there for you; during the first visit, our doctors will determine the cause of your pain and suggest the most optimal treatment for you.

-Book your visit to a Chiropractor at Kula Health and begin the process of healing – let’s get rid of that back pain together!
+Book your visit to a Chiropractor at out New Farm Studio with Kula Health and begin the process of healing – let’s get rid of that back pain together!